ocharles/blog/posts/2014-04-26-constructing-generically.md

 ---
-title: Building data constructors with GHC Generics
+title: "Building data constructors with GHC Generics"
 ---

 Let's imagine for a moment that we are in the presence of the following data